Autoionizing polaritons with the Jaynes-Cummings model: Introduction

 \section{Introduction}

-Attosecond pump-probe spectroscopy has emerged as a useful tool for probing and controlling ultrafast electronic dynamics in atoms~\cite{Berrah1996,Lukin2001,Fleischhauer2005,Pazourek2015,Goulielmakis2010,Mansson2014,Jimenez-Galan2014,Argenti2015,Kotur2016,Lin2013,Ossiander2016,Chu2010,Douguet2016,Barreau2016}, molecules~\cite{Xie2012,Joffre2007,Peng2015,Wang2021,Asenjo-Garcia2017,Haessler2010,Lepine2014,Huppert2016}, and condensed matter \cite{Sidiropoulos:22,Kruger2011,Fan:22}.
-Above the ionization threshold, the electronic continuum of polyelectronic atoms and molecules feature localized states that are only transiently bound, since they can relax by Auger decay.
-These states, which are essential for the control of photoelectron emission processes~\cite{Lindroth2012}, appear as asymmetric peaks in the photoabsorption profile of atomic and molecular systems, due to the interference between the direct-ionization path, and the radiative excitation of the metastable state followed by its autoionization~\cite{Fano_1965}.
-Quantum coherence, therefore, is an essential feature of these states, which manifests itself also in the temporal evolution of the electronic wavefunction when interrogated with time-resolved spectroscopies~\cite{GrusonScience2016}.
-An external laser field can influence the evolution of the metastable states, thus altering its spectral lineshape and lifetime~\cite{OttScience2013}.
-The effects of a dressing laser on the absorption line of either bound or metastable states depend on the laser intensity and the proximity of other resonances, and include AC Stark shift~\cite{Chini2012}, subcycle oscillations of the absorption intensity~\cite{Chini2013}, modification of the lineshape asymmetry~\cite{Yang2015}, and Autler-Townes (AT) splitting \cite{Ott_Nature2014,Zhao2017}.
+Attosecond pump-probe spectroscopy has gained prominence as a useful tool for probing and controlling ultrafast electronic dynamics in atoms~\cite{Berrah1996,Lukin2001,Fleischhauer2005,Pazourek2015,Goulielmakis2010,Mansson2014,Jimenez-Galan2014,Argenti2015,Kotur2016,Lin2013,Ossiander2016,Chu2010,Douguet2016,Barreau2016}, molecules~\cite{Xie2012,Joffre2007,Peng2015,Wang2021,Asenjo-Garcia2017,Haessler2010,Lepine2014,Huppert2016}, and condensed matter \cite{Sidiropoulos:22,Kruger2011,Fan:22}.
+The electronic continuum of polyelectronic atoms and molecules features localized transiently-bound states, which eventually emit an electron by Auger decay, a process driven by electron-electron correlation.
+These states, which are essential for the control of photoelectron emission processes~\cite{Lindroth2012}, appear as asymmetric peaks in the photo-absorption profile of atoms and molecules, due to interference between the direct-ionization path, and the radiative excitation of the metastable state followed by its autoionization~\cite{Fano_1965}.
+Quantum coherence, therefore, is an essential feature of these states, which manifests itself also in the temporal evolution of the electronic wavefunction, when interrogated with time resolved spectroscopies~\cite{GrusonScience2016}.
+External fields can modify the evolution of these metastable states, altering their spectral lineshapes and lifetimes~\cite{OttScience2013}.
+The absorption line of bound or metastable states, when influenced by a dressing laser, varies with laser intensity and the proximity of other resonances.
+This variation includes phenomena such as AC Stark shift~\cite{Chini2012}, subcycle oscillations of the absorption intensity~\cite{Chini2013}, modification of the lineshape asymmetry~\cite{Yang2015}, and Autler-Townes (AT) splitting \cite{Ott_Nature2014,Zhao2017}.
 AT splitting, in particular, has been observed in the absorption profile of atoms both above~\cite{Wang2010,PfeifferPRA2012,Kobayashi2017,Miheli__2017} and below~\cite{Gaarde2011,WuGaardePRA2013,Zhao2017} the ionization threshold.
 In 1963, Jaynes and Cumming formulated a model for the AT splitting of two bound states in terms of quantized radiation states~\cite{Jaynes1963}.
-In this model, the two branches of an AT multiplet are regarded as entangled states of atomic and light configurations, known as polaritons.
+In this model, the two branches of an AT multiplet are regarded as entangled states of atomic and light configurations, known as polaritons~\cite{Galego2015,Zhang2019,Herrera2020}.